Reverend Eric Foley

 Pastor Tim is the discipleship pastor for Voice of the Martyrs Korea.
-He also oversees media relations and is responsible for the website and social media pages associated with Voice of the Martyrs Korea and its .W discipleship training events.
+He also oversees the Communications team as well as much of the international work that VOM Korea does.
 Pastor Tim received a bachelor’s degree from Zion Bible College and an M.Div. from Regent University.
 He is an ordained pastor of The Evangelical Church of North America.

 Pastor Tim and his family live in Seoul, Korea.
 When he is away from the office, he can be found spending time with his wife Melissia and their three children.
 They enjoy hiking, camping, and of all things . . . exploring new kinds of root beer!

 .W stands for DOTW, which is short for Doers of the Word, a reference to Jesus’ admonition in Matthew 7:24, “Everyone then who hears these words of mine and does them is like a wise man who built his house upon the rock.”
 The .W Discipleship Groups are a network of individuals, households and congregations that meet in places like Colorado, California, Ohio, Korea, and China!

 For the last several years we’ve been learning, along with North Korean Christians, how to do church for amateurs—and it’s been beyond exciting to watch the results.
 In the time it takes American Christians to come to understand even the basic principles of the gospel, “amateur” North Korean Christians are teaching others, planting churches and literally laying down their lives for the gospel.